Up(sun) and ready with Pandoc

 ·Reading time: 6 minutes

 When AI assistants attempt to process standard web pages, they struggle with non-essential elements like navigation menus, scripts, and styling.
-These elements consume valuable context space without contributing to the actual content understanding.
-LLMs.txt provides an elegant solution: it delivers precisely curated information in a format that AI systems can efficiently process and understand.
+These elements consume valuable context space without contributing to the actual content understanding. llms.txt provides an elegant solution: it delivers precisely curated information in a format that AI systems can efficiently process and understand.

 If you need to convert files from one markup format to another, Pandoc is your swiss-army knife.
 Developed by John MacFarlane, Pandoc is a Haskell library for converting from one markup format to another and John provides in this pandoc repo a command-line tool that uses this Pandoc library.
 Easy to install and ready to convert.